-It’s All Timing (2011) contains a mix of rock and some adult contemporary à la Mark Knopfler, a huge influence.
-The more upbeat songs range from radio-friendly 90s punky style (Jimmy Eat World et al.), to Del Amitri and Fastball styled pop.
+It’s All Timing (2011) contains a mix of soft rock guitar à la Mark Knopfler with some more upbeat pop-punk (Jimmy Eat World et al.), to Del Amitri and Fastball styled pop.

 My wife and I had just moved to a three story row home in West Chester, PA.
 After settling in I got to work assembling a makeshift studio on the third floor.
 Remarkably quiet atmosphere on the third floor of a stone row house.
 There were two small windows facing the street that I would just cover with a couple of throw pillows.

 This is the first time I recorded my guitar amp with a mic, I used to just run direct into the mixer.
 I set up two mics, one just in front of the grille cloth aiming at the cone between the dome and edge of the speaker.
 Another mic was place about three feet back aimed at the wood floor just in front of the amplifier.
 Adjusting the pan and mix of this mic arrangement created some great depth which gave the guitar more presence in the finished project.